canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 (provided by connectome workbench, available here: https://www.humanconnectome.org/software/get-connectome-workbench; I'm currently using v1.5.0).

-Run setup.m from matlab to construct all the necessary files.
+Run setup_canlab2023.m from matlab to construct all the necessary files.
 You will need an internet connection.
 Your PC should also ideally have at least 32G of memory and disk space, since the uncompressed probability maps are quite large.
 Once assembled, the atlas files only take up a couple hundred MB.
 CIFTI file assembly is handled at the end by a system call to create_CANLab2023_atlas_cifti.sh.